 We’ll get into more detail on investment types in the next chapter – but for now, let’s review some of the high-level information to get you started!

 Investing in Stocks For Beginners

-When you purchase an individual stock, you become a partial owner of the company whose stock you purchased.
+When you purchase individual stocks, you become a partial owner of the company’s stock you purchased.
 That means when the company makes money, so do you, and when the company grows in value, the value of your stocks grows as well.

 Investing in stocks is by far the most rewarding investment option since it allows you to profit from owning any publicly traded company that you wish to invest in.